vm6502q/PyQrackIsing/README.md

 Like many mathematical and computational tools, the algorithms in PyQrackIsing are _dual-use._ In principle, they can be applied to a wide class of Quadratic Unconstrained Binary Optimization (QUBO) problems.
 One such problem is integer factoring, which underlies RSA and elliptic curve cryptography (ECC).
 We emphasize:

 - **We do not provide turnkey factoring implementations.**
-- **We have no intent to weaponize this work** for cryptanalysis or “unauthorized access.”
+- **We have no intent to weaponize this work** for cryptanalysis or "unauthorized access."
 - **The constructive applications vastly outweigh the destructive ones** — and this project exists to serve those constructive purposes in the Commons.

 It is already a matter of open record in the literature that factoring can be expressed as a QUBO.
 What PyQrackIsing demonstrates is that **QUBO heuristics can now be solved at meaningful scales on consumer hardware**.
 This underscores an urgent truth:

-_**RSA and ECC should no longer be considered secure.
-Transition to post-quantum cryptography is overdue.**_
+👉 **RSA and ECC should no longer be considered secure.
+Transition to post-quantum cryptography is overdue.**

 We trust that governments, standards bodies, and industry stakeholders are already aware of this, and will continue migration efforts to post-quantum standards.